 Whole coffee beans will last a lot longer than ground coffee.
 However, because the roasting process uses heat, it triggers a chemical reaction that causes the natural oils to break down.
 Like with ground coffee, roasted whole beans will still eventually go bad.

 - Unopened, in Pantry: 10+ years past best-by date

 - Opened, in Pantry: 1-10+ years past best-by date

 Was opened, instant coffee will start to absorb moisture from the air.
-In humid areas (like Florida), the coffee can get very wet and start to go bad quickly.
-If you want to store instant coffee long-term, either keep it in its original packaging or repackage it in an air-tight container.
+In humid areas (like Florida), the coffee can get very wet and begin to go bad quickly.
+If you want to store instant coffee long-term, keep it in its original packaging or repackage it in an air-tight container.
 Ideally, you should package it on a low-humidity day.

 Green Coffee Beans

 - Unopened, in Pantry: 5+ years past best-by date

 - Opened, in Pantry: 12+ months past best-by date

 Green coffee beans haven’t been roasted, so their natural oils are more stable.
 Because of this, green coffee beans can last for a very long time and are best for long-term storage.